Higher dimensional Jordan curves: Actual theorems

+Recall that, by Theorem \ref{t:Christ}, for each Christ-David cube $Q\in \dD$, there is a ball $B_{Q}$ centered on, containing, and of comparable size to, $Q$.
+For $\Cc_0>0$, and $\ve>0$, let

-We can now state the result from \cite{azzam-schul18}.
-It is phrased slightly differently from there, but the interested reader can find the justification of this reformulation in the Appendix of \cite{azzam-villa19}. \begin{theorem} Let $1\leq d<n$ and $E\subseteq \bR^{n}$ be a closed set.
-Suppose that $E$ is $d$-lower content regular with constant $c_0$; let $A>1$.
+We can now state the result from \cite{azzam2018analyst} (Theorems I and II there).
+This is the estimate which appeared in the Introduction as \eqref{e:AStst}.
+To be sure, our phrasing is slightly different to the original one, but the interested reader can find a justification of this reformulation in the Appendix of \cite{azzam2019quantitative}. \begin{theorem}[\cite{azzam2018analyst}, Theorems I and II] Let $1\leq d<n$ and $E\subseteq \bR^{n}$ be a closed set.
+Suppose that $E$ is lower content $d$-regular with constant $\cc_1$ and let $\dD$ denote the Christ-David cubes for $E$.
+Let $\Cc_0>1$.
 Then there is $\ve>0$ small enough so that the following holds.
-Let $1\leq p<p(d)$ where
+Let\footnote{The range of $p$ is always the same for all subsequent theorems.
+This is the choice of $p$ which we alluded to in the introduction.} $1\leq p<p(d)$ where

 For $R\in \dD$, let

 and

 Then for $R\in \dD$,